 For a clean, professional recording, pick a quiet room and a quiet time of day to record and use proper microphone settings and placement.
-Some audio software includes noise reduction plug-ins, but these should be used only as a last resort, as they can degrade the quality of your tracks if used too heavily.
+Some audio software includes noise reduction plug-ins.
+However, these should be used only as a last resort, as they can degrade your sound quality if used too heavily.

 Yeti professional USB microphone

 Even with a well-equipped podcasting studio at home, you may find yourself venturing out into the world from time to time to record material for your podcast.
 Sometimes it’s easiest to travel to someone’s home or place of business to conduct an interview, or meet at a central location such as a quiet café.

 If your podcast is journalistic in nature, you may need to capture field recordings at events or unique places.
 Some established podcasters even record live episodes with an audience at events or conventions.

 Whatever your reasons for getting out of the studio to record, you’ll need to equip yourself properly in order to get the best results with the least hassle.
 This may mean stripping down your typical podcasting setup into a few easy-to-carry components, or putting together a dedicated mobile recording rig.